dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/openai.md

 ### Get Embedding API

-The `get-embedding` operations returns a vector representation of a given input that can be easily consumed by machine learning models and other algorithms.
+The `get-embedding` operation returns a vector representation of a given input that can be easily consumed by machine learning models and other algorithms.
 To perform a `get-embedding` operation, invoke the Azure OpenAI binding with a `POST` method and the following JSON body:

 ```json